 Sometimes, side effects keep people from sticking with their treatment plans.
-If any side effect is hard to manage, contact a healthcare provider.
-They can recommend a drug that is easier to tolerate and suggest other changes to the treatment plan.
+If any side effect is hard to manage, contact a healthcare professional.
+They can recommend a more easily tolerated drug and suggest other changes to the treatment plan.

 Boosting overall health

 Taking steps to avoid illness and other infections is key.
-People with HIV should get regular exercise, have a balanced, nutritious diet, and avoid unhealthful activities, such as smoking.
+People with HIV should exercise regularly, eat a balanced, nutritious diet, and avoid unhealthy activities, such as smoking.

 It is also crucial to wash the hands well and regularly.